 DISCOVER-TT aims to:

 - Build an evidence base through innovative, high-quality, priority-driven, applied health services research to reduce the marked disparities in the treatment and survival for Indigenous Australians with cancer.

 - Improve the quality of life of Indigenous Australians with cancer through strategic focus on health systems performance in the area of cancer and palliative care services.

 - Investigate improved models of care and service delivery to identify those that best suit the needs of Indigenous Australians.

 The project was created under a Centre for Research Excellence (CRE) due to its enormity and vast required amount of research.
 The overall CRE is led by Menzies School of Health Research’s Aboriginal researcher, Associate Professor Gail Garvey.
-In collaboration, with Menzies and many other national and international organisations, CUCRH drives 3 of the 8 project components:
+In collaboration, with Menzies and many other national and international organisations, WACRH drives 3 of the 8 project components: